babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Rule-Xcodeproj.md

 end
 ```

+In addition to the pseudo-code above, we should also make Danger post in the main PR comment with suggestions on how to solve those null and recovered references.
+Especially instead of blindly remove them, the PR author should carefully look at the changes, to ensure no file was accidentally removed / turned to `(null)` while it shouldned (re-doing the Xcodeproj merge manually if necessary), as removing those `(null)` lines is sometimes the solution, but not always.

 ### Invalid UUIDs

 This is about detecting orphan or invalid UUIDs in the projects, which are printed by to STDERR when parsing the project using `xcodeproj`: